albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

 On purpose, the method `tostring()` is all written in lowercase.
-A programmer may think that this method is overriding the method in the parent class, when in reallity it is not.
-The compiler cannot not help us here and the code compiles.
+A programmer may think that this method is overriding the method in the parent class, when in reality it is not.
+The compiler cannot not help us here as there is no way to tell what the programmer intended to do.

 ```java
 package demo;